CatMizu/equation-calculator/README.md

 1. Need unit tests

+2. User Managment system

-2. Use a CSS library like Bootstrap to improve the front-end styling.
+3. Use a CSS library like Bootstrap to improve the front-end styling.
 The reason I haven't used it until now is because I wanted to show some raw CSS code.

-3. There's an extensive use of `alert()` and error response handling in the front end, which can be further improved.
+4. There's an extensive use of `alert()` and error response handling in the front end, which can be further improved.

-4. Additional account functionalities, such as "reset password", "forgot password", and "registration validation" through email, need to be implemented.
+5. Additional account functionalities, such as "reset password", "forgot password", and "registration validation" through email, need to be implemented.

-5. Regarding the back-end calculation logic, the answers returned by nerdamer sometimes don't follow conventional reading habits, and many formulas can't be simplified.
+6. Regarding the back-end calculation logic, the answers returned by nerdamer sometimes don't follow conventional reading habits, and many formulas can't be simplified.
 I need to find a better solution.